The most common type of arthritis is osteoarthritis and typically it only affects older people.

 Patients with osteoarthritis of the knee have lower levels of hyaluronic acid in their synovial fluid.
 The additional hyaluronic acid fills the joint area and increases lubrication in the joint thus improving joint movement and decreasing pain.
 The injection of hyaluronic acid may stimulate the body to produce more of its own hyaluronic acid, which will further cushion the joint and make the effects of the injections last longer.
 This may slow down the progression of osteoarthritis in the knee.

-Dr. Jose Veliz MD treats Osteoarthritis at Palomar Pain Management Center located in San Diego County with convenient locations in Vista, CA and Escondido, CA.
+Dr. Jose Veliz MD treats Osteoarthritis at Palomar Spine & Pain located in San Diego County with convenient locations in Vista, CA and Escondido, CA.